 Providing child care for your conference on campus requires advanced planning.
 Conference planners should begin several months before the conference is scheduled to take place.

-To get started, you may contact Work/Life Consultant, who is in the office of Work/Life Services (255-1917, email@example.com or firstname.lastname@example.org, 395 Pine Tree Road, Suite 130).
+To get started, you may contact Work/Life Consultant (255-1917, firstname.lastname@example.org or email@example.com).
 The consultant will provide the conference planner with a list of questions that should be asked of the hosting organization and of the potential attendees.
 The results of those questions will help conference planners determine which child care option would be most appropriate for the given event.

 Sample questions include: